The Following Blog Posts Contain Information Related To:

 State representative Becky Harris sponsored Nevada Senate Bill 240 (“S.B.
 240”), and Governor Brian Sandoval signed it into law.
-Esports legend Johnathan ‘Fatal1ty’ Wendel also played a role in the ratification process: He explained to politicians the importance of classifying esports gamers as “athletes”– a distinction that was essential in pushing the bill through.
+Esports legend Johnathan ‘Fatal1ty’ Wendel also played a role in the ratification process: He explained to politicians the importance of classifying esports gamers as athletes.

 In addition to esports, S.B.
 240 also opens the door for betting on entertainment awards shows like the Oscars and Grammys.

 Want An Esports Gambling License?
-Head To The Nevada Gaming Commission.
+Go To The Nevada Gaming Commission.